 AI chat takes UX to the next level making it less visible and more productive.
 Even though smart assistants cannot fully replace humans, they have taken the lion’s share of their job.
 Let’s see what work the robots are assigned to.

-The primary duty of customer service bot is to resolve simple repeated issues.
+The primary duty of a customer service bot is to resolve simple repeated issues.
 They often relate to password recovery, card lock / unlock, reaching the nearest ATM, etc. A big plus is that the bot can immediately help with these issues, which is crucial in urgent situations.

 The bot in finance can give detailed information on the bank account.
 Upon the client’s request, it provides transaction data, including crediting and debiting funds, data on deposits, credit conditions, and so on.